tempname11/WorkingTitle4/notes/medium_term.md

 - should also normalize paths on input

 ### minor issues
+- can we share uniform block declarations (without macros) between different files.
+  - they have to have different bindings!

 - many allocators are hard to track, both conceptually, and in imgui.
 - rand() is not thread-safe, need to use something different.